revinate/unification/styleguide-markdown.md

 - Row striping is controlled by `.table-striped`
 - Hover interaction (only when entire row is interactive), use `.table-hover`
 - Table sortable icons controlled by adding `.fa .fa-sort` and toggling `.fa-sort-asc` and `.fa-sort-desc`
+- For green and red text within tables, use `.text-success` and `.text-danger` respectively
+- For (more context) text within parentheses, use `.text-muted`

 **Panel Table**